davidoso/davidoso/README.md

 * **JS and C# Web developer**
 * **Web scraper**

+I'm a keen and meticulous web-and-desktop developer.
+I enjoy working out, listening to hard rock and metal, and watching sports.

 This is my public profile to keep my Upwork scripts and gists, and also my college/internship projects.

 I keep my Expo + React Native and C#/VB/ASP.NET repos private.